quarterback/great-sloth-7f80c/content/posts/relax-in-nature.md

 title: What your app gets wrong about discovery
 subtitle: ''
 date: 2017-08-23T00:00:00-07:00
-thumb_img_path: images/4.jpg
+thumb_img_path: ''
-content_img_path: images/4.jpg
+content_img_path: ''
-excerpt: The way I spend time out in nature can affect how much my physical and mental health will recharge and how I benefit from it.
+excerpt: I was wrong about firehose feeds in 2017, because they're toxic.
+Here's some evidence about it.
 layout: post
 draft: true